Valorant “RAMP” Warmup

 you previously played this routine.
 In case if your playlist still contains old scenarios, you might need

-AIMLABS : CLICK HERE TO PLAY THE VALORANT RAMP WARM-UP
+AIMLABS : CLICK HERE TO PLAY THE VALORANT RAMPWARM-UP

 PLAYLIST

-s : KovaaKsQuestingFastCheater
+Kovaak’s : KovaaKsQuestingFastCheater

 Playlist Duration : 16 minutes